finger563/cbsat/doc/src/results.rst

 analysis by taking as input:

 * the flows in the network
-* the provided service of each link in the network
+* the provided service of each node in the network
-* the network configuration specifying the nodes in the network and the routes
+* the network configuration specifying the nodes in the network and the routes in the network

 where a flow is defined by: